darktable-org/dtdocs/content/darkroom/darkroom-view-layout.md

 From left to right:

 [presets](./interacting-with-modules/presets.md)
-: Quick access menu for module presets
+: Quick access menu for module presets.
+You can manage the contents of this menu by selecting "manage quick presets list..."

 [styles](../module-reference/utility-modules/lighttable/styles.md)
 : Quick access menu for styles